Ericsson/c3-ios-sdk/Documentation/README.md

 ## Manipulating room state

-Room states are accessed via `C3RoomState` objects, which are obtained with the `room.state` method.
+Room states are accessed via `RoomState` objects, which are obtained with the `room.state` method.
 The state object is used both to change and inspect the current state, as well as listen for updates.

 To set the state in a room, we use `roomState.set`.
 This is how you would set a state of the type `"foo.test"` to `["test": 123]`, without any state key.